 “I just love to see that we can make people happy even with little things.
 I learned to enjoy and appreciate what you have.”

-On your return it’s time to explore Swaziland and you will get involved in grass roots community projects, and have time to give back to others and learn more about the way of life in Swaziland.
-In the middle of your volunteer experience in Swaziland you will have a vacation to tropical Mozambique where you spend time on palm-fringed Indian Ocean beaches and snorkel with amazing megafauna such as whale sharks, dolphins, turtles and manta rays.
+On your return, it’s time to explore Swaziland and you will get involved in grassroots community projects, and have time to give back to others and learn more about the way of life in Swaziland.
+In the middle of your volunteer experience in Swaziland, you will have a vacation to tropical Mozambique where you spend time on palm-fringed Indian Ocean beaches and snorkel with amazing megafaunas such as whale sharks, dolphins, turtles and manta rays.

 The highlights of this rewarding experience include:

-- Ocean Safari – snorkel with amazing creatures such Whale Sharks,manta rays and dolphins
+- Ocean Safari – snorkel with amazing creatures such as Whale Sharks, manta rays and dolphins

 - Island Kayak trip through the blue ocean waters around Inhambane, Mozambique

 - Visit the city of Johannesburg on a half-day tour

 - Explore the beauty of the Garden Route

 - Volunteer & explore in the diverse and vibrant Mother City